AminMohamed-3/LEGO/README.md

 ![results](assets/results.gif)

 - The early results show better capability of recognizing emotions with with higher confidence in the model trained on LEGO emotions.

+- The model is better in recognizing subtle differences (The stock is going up / down) in the examples and change the predictions accordingly.

-But it still has issues in `neutral` texts and predicts it with low confidence.
+- There are some issues in recognizing `neutral` example and the model predicts it with low confidence.

-- We have also been able to reduce the size of Go emotions and get very similar resuls by removing duplicate and similar examples from the dataset.
-More on that later
+- We have also been able to reduce the size of Go emotions and get very similar results by removing duplicate and similar examples from the dataset.
+More on that later.

 ## This project is sponsored by Fireworks.AI
 <div align = "center">